drupalprojects/bootstrap/docs/project/README.md

 <!-- @defgroup -->
 <!-- @summary Documentation landing page and topics for maintaining the Drupal Bootstrap project. -->
-# Developing the Drupal Bootstrap Project
+# Overview of Drupal Bootstrap Project Development

 Generally speaking, these topics will not be very helpful to you unless you are a maintainer for this project.
 If you're just curious about our process or even